 Outdoor Condenser or Package Unit - Installed Model Number, Data from the Directory used to certify product performance for the rated system component: Enter the Manufacturer’s model number for the condenser as it appears in the Directory.
 For Package units, this will be the only model number required.

-Inside Coil - Installed Manufacturer Name, Data from the Directory used to certify product performance for the rated system component: Enter the Manufacturer’s name for the inside coil (aka, indoor coil, evaporator coil) as it appears in the Directory.
+Indoor Coil - Installed Manufacturer Name, Data from the Directory used to certify product performance for the rated system component: Enter the Manufacturer’s name for the inside coil (aka, indoor coil, evaporator coil) as it appears in the Directory.
 For system types that don’t have separate inside coils or if the directory rating does not include this information, like package units, fan coil units and multi-split variable capacity heat pumps, user may enter “N/A”.

-Inside Coil - Installed Model Number, Data from the Directory used to certify the rated system component: Enter the Manufacturer’s model number for the inside coil (aka, indoor coil, evaporator coil) as it appears in the Directory.
+Indoor Coil - Installed Model Number, Data from the Directory used to certify the rated system component: Enter the Manufacturer’s model number for the inside coil (aka, indoor coil, evaporator coil) as it appears in the Directory.
 For system types that don’t have separate inside coils or if the directory rating does not include this information (package units, fan coil units, multi-split variable capacity heat pumps), user may enter “N/A”.

-Air Handler, Furnace or Fan Coil - Installed Manufacturer Name, Data from the directory used to certify product performance for the rated system component: If not using AHRI, user has the option to select “N/A.” Enter the Manufacturer’s name for the air handler/furnace as it appears in the directory.
+Installed Furnace Manufacturer Name, Data from the directory used to certify product performance for the rated system component: If not using AHRI, user has the option to select “N/A.” Enter the Manufacturer’s name for the air handler/furnace as it appears in the directory.
 For package units there is no separate air handler, so enter “N/A”.
 Also enter “N/A” if a specific furnace or air handler is not called out in the directory, as indicated in Section A, above.

-Air Handler, Furnace or Fan Coil - Installed Model Number, Data from the directory used to certify product performance for the rated system component: If not using AHRI, user has the option to select “N/A”.
+Installed Furnace Installed Model Number, Data from the directory used to certify product performance for the rated system component: If not using AHRI, user has the option to select “N/A”.
 Enter the Manufacturer’s model number for the air handler/furnace as it appears in the directory.
 For package units there is no separate air handler, so enter “N/A”.
 Also enter “N/A” if a specific furnace or air handler is not called out in the directory, as indicated in Section A, above.

 Section D. Verified Cooling System SEER